 My current research interests lie, firstly, in the comparative history of West African borderlands.
-I have just completied a (very large!) monograph entitled Boundaries, Communities and State-Making in the Senegambia and the Trans-Volta: The Centrality of the Margins, c.
-1750 to the Present which will be published simultaneously in paperback and hardback by Cambridge University Press in 2019.
-The book deals simultaneously with colonial state creation and the construction of ideas of community.
+I have just completed a (very large!) monograph entitled Boundaries, Communities and State-Making in West Africa: The Centrality of the Margins which will be published simultaneously in paperback and hardback by Cambridge University Press in July 2019.
+The book deals simultaneously with colonial state creation and the construction of ideas of community in the Senegambia and the trans-Volta.
 It is based on archival and field research in the Gambia, Senegal, Ghana, Togo, France and the UK.
 The study, which compares two Franco-British border zones deals with taxation and population control as factors that invested borders with varying levels of importance for the colonial states and their post-colonial successors.
 It also demonstrates how these impinged on structures of local administration, contraband, the shaping of land use practices and definitions of belonging .
 These varied significantly between the Senegambia and the trans-Volta regions.
 The AFRIGOS project represents a major new line of research which focuses on the governance effects of large-scale investments in infrastructure and the harmonization of Customs, Immigration and security across Africa.
 Apart from being the grantholder, I will carry out field research on the West African and East African case-studies.
-I am pleased to be working on this project with Wolfgang Zeller, Jose-Maria Munoz, Sidy Cissokho, Hugh Lamarque, Isabella Soi (University of Cagliari) and Ellie Gambino (the PhD student for the project).
+I am pleased to have worked on this project with Wolfgang Zeller, Jose-Maria Muñoz, Sidy Cissokho, Hugh Lamarque, Tim Zajontz, Isabella Soi (University of Cagliari) and Ellie Gambino (the PhD student for the project).

 I was the initiator of the African Borderlands Research Network (ABORNE) which was funded by the European Science Foundation between 2009-2014, and I still chair its steering committee.
 In a more applied role, I have served as a resource person for the African Union Border Programme (AUBP) and signed an MOU with the latter on behalf of ABORNE in April 2011.
 I have been involved in discussions with the Economic Community of West African States (ECOWAS) on ways in which academic research might assist the latter's Cross-Border Cooperation agenda.
 This engagement with AUBP and ECOWAS was previously supported by a Knowledge Exchange Grant from the College of Humanities and Social Science.